winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 OK, now we can relax.
 The Wing compiler tells us that `i` is not reassignable.

-Reassignability is a form of immutability (it is mutating the reference) and most modern programming languages are trying to encourage single assignment. `let` in Rust, `:=` in Go, and `const` everywhere in JavaScript.
+Reassignability is a form of mutability (it is mutating the reference) and most modern programming languages are trying to encourage single assignment. `let` in Rust, `:=` in Go, and `const` everywhere in JavaScript.